kevonc/kevonc.github.io/_posts/2020-11-18-dissecting-dave-gerhardts-copywriting.md

 <img src="{{site.baseurl}}/assets/images/posts/gerhardt-kevons-results.png" alt="" class="full-image">

-I hope these are helpful, and please share if you think there are more I should add to this article.
+I hope these are helpful, and please share with me if you think there are more I should add to this article.

 These days, I'm starting to write and share my learnings in product & growth.
 If you enjoy this, I'd appreciate to hear from you so that I can improve.
 And of course, subscribe below if you want to hear from me again.
 Thanks!